Nether403/Webknot/docs/guides/USER_GUIDE.md

 A: Try refreshing your browser or clearing your cache.
 Make sure JavaScript is enabled.

 **Q: My selections disappeared**
 A: Check if you're in the same browser.
-LovaBolt saves to your browser's local storage.
+WebKnot saves to your browser's local storage.

 **Q: The AI suggestions aren't showing**
 A: Make sure you've made selections in previous steps.
 Suggestions appear based on your choices.